 Details of children in respect of whom a Guernsey Family Allowance is received by you or your spouse, or those in full-time higher education, should be entered in this section.
+All columns should be completed, including the column regarding the income of the child where either the income is greater than £9,675 for 2015 and/or the child is over 19 and in full time higher education.

-Where you are supporting a child in higher education, a dependent relative allowance may be given, providing that the child:
+Where you are supporting a child in higher education, a Dependent Relative Allowance may be given, providing that the child:

-- is over the age of 19 on the first day of August in the calendar year and receiving full-time education at any university, college, school or other educational establishment and, - is your child or your illegitimate child and is maintained by you in the calendar year.
+- is over the age of 19 on the first day of August in the calendar year and receiving fulltime education at any university, college, school or other educational establishment and, - is your child or your illegitimate child and is maintained by you in the calendar year.